JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 image(x::AbstractArray{T,4}, ind::Int) where {T} = image(x, [ind])[1]
 ```

-However, we can use the `Union` type and reduce the number of methods to two
+However, these function definitions are redundant.
+In fact, we can reduce the number of methods to only two.
+It can be done as follows.

 ```julia
 const ImArray{T<:Real} = Union{AbstractArray{T,3}, AbstractArray{T,4}}